 Session affinity controls the distribution of new connections from clients to the load balancer's backend VMs.
 Set session affinity when your backend VMs need to keep track of state information for their clients when sending TCP traffic.
 This is a common requirement for web applications.

 Session affinity works on a best-effort basis for TCP traffic.
-Because the UDP protocol does not have support for sessions, it has no effect on UDP traffic.
+Because the UDP protocol doesn't support sessions, session affinity doesn't affect UDP traffic.

 Internal TCP/UDP load balancers support the following session affinity options, which you specify for the entire internal backend service, not per backend instance group: